Project

 A spill like 2010’s Deepwater Horizon in the Gulf would hurt thriving industries, job growth and local fisheries.
 It would irreversibly damage ecosystems that attract businesses and families.
 Still worse, drilling advocates want to transform Georgetown and Charleston into refinery hubs for Houston-based oil and gas companies, which would mean consistent pipeline leaks and rampant chemical air pollution.

-President Trump also is seeking to water down the federal blowout prevention rules that were put in place in response to the Deepwater Horizon explosion that killed eleven people in the Gulf of Mexico and caused over $65 billion in damages.
+President Trump also moved to water down the federal blowout prevention rules that were put in place in response to the Deepwater Horizon explosion that killed eleven people in the Gulf of Mexico and caused over $65 billion in damages.

 No Reason to Drill